AnshanaM/COMP2042_CW_hcyam4/README.md

 22. animation class, can remove the remove label function and use it in View class
 22. pause button
 23. CHECK IF INITBALL INITBREAK AND INITBBOARD ARE IN ONINIT FUNCTION
-24. wrap all ui components in platform.runlater()
+24. wrap all ui components in platform.runlater() for removing the nullpointer exception if this does not work its ok just mention in readme